 And the moment you do, just like Christianity Today, you’ll find yourself facing the friendly fire from people who you once imagined would be your greatest allies in the tranches of this life; supposed people of faith who betray Jesus with a kiss, all for a bag of coins.
 That’s the cost of convictions—and it’s worth paying.

-And when you have made your declaration, those of us who have been out here for the past four years saying what Christianity Today finally said this week—will greet you the way we greet them:
+And when you have made your declaration, those of us who have been out here for the past four years saying what Christianity Today finally said—will greet you the way we greet them:

 We’ve been waiting for you.